ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 2. Click on **New project**, click on **Create blank project**, and then provide `openshiftapp` as the project name.
 3. Set the visibility level to **Private** and click **Create project**
-4. Follow the instructions under **Git global setup** and **Push an existing Git repository** sections to setup Git and to push the starter application code.
+4. Follow the instructions under **Git global setup** and **Push an existing Git repository** sections to setup Git and to push the sample application code.
-5. Once you push the code to the private repository, you should see the starter code in the project.
+5. Once you push the code to the private repository, you should see the sample code in the project.

 ### Create a Git deploy token
 {: #scalable-webapp-openshift-git-deploy-token}